foliant-docs/docs/src/tutorials/db/oracle.md

 ## Installing prerequisites

 First you will need to install some prerequisites.
 If you are running Foliant natively, follow the guide below.
-If you are working with our <link src="../../docker.md" title="Using different Foliant Docker images">Full Docker image</link>, you will just need the <link anchor="docker_oracle">last paragraph</link> in this section.
+If you are working with our <link src="!path src/tutorials/docker.md" title="Using different Foliant Docker images">Full Docker image</link>, you will just need the <link anchor="docker_oracle">last paragraph</link> in this section.

 First, you will need Foliant, of course.
 If you don’t have it yet, please, refer to the <link src="../../installation.md" title="Installation">installation guide</link>.